leacode/SwiftWings/README.md

 $ brew install carthage
 ```

-To integrate Earth into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate SwiftWings into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "leacode/SwiftWings"